Koper: History

 Koper began as a settlement built on an island in the southeastern part of the Gulf of Koper in the northern Adriatic.
 Called Insula Caprea (Goat Island) or Capro by Roman settlers, it developed into the city of Aegida, which was mentioned by the Roman author Pliny the Elder in his Naturalis Historia (Natural History) (iii.
 19. s.
 23).

 In 568, Roman citizens of nearby Tergeste (modern Trieste) fled to Aegida due to an invasion of the Lombards.
 In honour of the Byzantine Emperor Justinian II, the town was renamed Justinopolis.
 Later, Justinopolis was under both Lombard and Frankish rule and was briefly occupied by Avars in the 8th century.

 Since at least the 8th century (and possibly as early as the 6th century) Koper was the seat of a diocese.
 One of Koper's bishops was the Lutheran reformer Pier Paolo Vergerio.
 In 1828, it was merged into the Diocese of Trieste.

 Trade between Koper and Venice has been recorded since 932.
 In the war between Venice and the Holy Roman Empire, Koper was on the latter side, and as a result was awarded with town rights, granted in 1035 by Emperor Conrad II.
 After 1232, Koper was under the Patriarch of Aquileia, and in 1278 it joined the Republic of Venice.
 It was at this time that the city walls and towers were partly demolished.

 In 1420, the Patriarch of Aquileia ceded his remaining possessions in Istria to the Republic, consolidating Venetian power in Koper.

 Koper grew to become the capital of Venetian Istria and was renamed Caput Histriae 'head of Istria' (from which stems its modern Italian name, Capodistria).

 The 16th century saw the population of Koper fall drastically, from its high of between 10,000 and 12,000 inhabitants, due to repeated plague epidemics.
 When Trieste became a free port in 1719, Koper lost its monopoly on trade, and its importance diminished further.

 According to the 1900 census, 7,205 Italian, 391 Slovenian, 167 Croatian, and 67 German inhabitants lived in Koper.

 Assigned to Italy from Austria-Hungary after World War I, at the end of World War II it was part of the Zone B of the Free Territory of Trieste, controlled by Yugoslavia.
 Most of the Italian inhabitants left the city by 1954, when the Free Territory of Trieste formally ceased to exist and Zone B became part of Socialist Federal Republic of Yugoslavia.
 In 1977, the Roman Catholic Diocese of Koper was separated from the Diocese of Trieste.

 With Slovenian independence in 1991, Koper became the only commercial port in Slovenia.
 The University of Primorska is based in the city.

+The influence of the Port of Koper on tourism was one of the factors in Ankaran deciding to leave the municipality in a referendum in 2011 to establish its own municipality.